snehasriram1013/RepairFinder/README.md

 - Login/sessions allows for functionality of "my tickets" page, which gets all tickets created by a particular user, and locks the majority of pages with required login

 Status (overall):
 - We have completed a large portion of our original goal.
 If we had more time, we would have been able to incorporate an admin page sorted by priority and a map interface.
-Additionally, admins would have select privileges (ex. resolving ticket) that are currently available to all users (**NOTE: current "About" page assumes full functionality with admin login)
+Admins would also have select privileges (ex. resolving ticket) that are currently available to all users.
+Additionally, we would allow resolved tickets to remain in the database, just not visible on the dashboard. (**NOTE: current "About" page assumes full functionality with admin login)

 Directions for use:
 1. Log in with your student account